 “When you face difficult times, know that challenges are not sent to destroy you.
 They are sent to promote, increase and strengthen you”

-I hear you, it down right sucks whenever we find ourselves in a difficult situation so much that all we want to do is to get out of it as fast as humanly possible.
+I hear you…it down right sucks whenever we find ourselves in a difficult situation so much that all we want to do is to get out of it as fast as humanly possible.

-A life absent of challenges, obstacles and/or failures may sound like a dream, but over the years, I’ve come to understand that in life, adversity is not only inevitable but also necessary if we were to aspire to become our very best self.
+That said, a life absent of challenges, obstacles and/or failures may sound like a dream, but over the years, I’ve come to understand that in life, adversity is not only inevitable but also necessary if we were to aspire to become our very best self.

 This is certainly a hard thought to swallow when we are in the thick of an unpleasant time in our life.